 4. gain access to real work experience and employment opportunities while studying (including, for undergraduate students, core work-related learning on your course), to prepare you for your future career

-5. have your opinions sought and for us to seek feedback from you to improve teaching and services, e.g. through our Student Led Module Feedback Scheme
+5. have your opinions sought and for us to seek feedback from you to improve teaching and services

-6. receive academic support coaching and advice on issues affecting your studies through our Peer Assisted Student Support scheme and other guidance
+6. receive academic support, coaching and advice on issues affecting your studies through our Peer Assisted Student Success scheme and other guidance

-7. be given, in the first 3 weeks of each module, clear explanations of what you have to do and how we will mark your coursework and exams
+7. be given, in the first three weeks of each module, clear explanations of what you have to do and how we will mark your coursework and exams

-8. receive written and/or recorded oral feedback on the first assessed course-work for your module within one week of the submission deadline and within two weeks for subsequent assessed course-work on your module thereafter
+8. receive written and/or recorded oral feedback on assessed coursework for your module within three weeks of the submission deadline

 9. encounter innovative teaching using technology and flexible methods of delivery to support students’ busy lives